mozilla/build-a-b/apps/game/docs/ASSET_PRELOADING.md

 **Cause:** Assets already cached from previous play

 **Solution:** This is expected behavior.
+For truly fast connections where assets load before the user attempts transition, there's now a 0ms delay (immediate progression).
+The 800ms delay only applies if the user actually saw the LoadingScreen.

-The 800ms delay provides visibility when assets aren't cached.
-For testing, clear browser cache or use incognito mode.
+**Testing fresh loads:** Clear browser cache or use incognito mode.

 ### Issue: Medium assets loading too early on slow connections